Everest Base Camp Trek - 8 Days

 • Prearranged trekking permits, accommodations, transportation, and round-trip flight tickets between Kathmandu and Lukla.

-• Storage room to store traveling luggage or suitcase if you do not need to carry it on a trek.
+• A storage room is needed to store traveling luggage or suitcases if you do not need to carry them on a trek.

 • Dinner at the best place to see the Cultural Show at the end of the trek.